Mohammad-y-abbass/generate-express-app/README.md

 ## Usage

+First navigate to the directory that you want to build the project in.

-Generating a new Express.js application using rapid-express is as simple as running the following command:
+run the following command:

-`rapid-express create project-name`
+`npx @mohammad-abbass/rapid-express your-project-name
+`

-Replace project-name with the name of your new Express.js project. rapid-express will create a new directory with the specified project name and generate the boilerplate Express.js application inside it.
+Replace your-project-name with the name of your new Express.js project. rapid-express will create a new folder with the specified project name and generate the boilerplate Express.js application inside it.

 After that you will be prompted to enter your MONGO_URI to set up connection to database, paste it and press enter.